braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 There are two approaches for importing customer data into your Braze dashboard: REST API and CSV.

 {% alert important %}
 Braze does not sanitize HTML data during ingestion time.
 This means that script tags must be stripped for all import data meant for web personalization.
-[Read more](#html-data-stripping).
+Skip to [HTML data stripping](#html-data-stripping) below to read more.
 {% endalert %}

 ## REST API